 Follow in the footsteps of Sir Francis Drake and head up to Drake’s seat where he supposedly kept an eye out for enemy Spanish ships.

-Even if the fact can’t be confirmed it’s hard not to believe it once you’ve seen the incredible vantage point of the ocean it provides.
+It may be hard not to believe it once you’ve seen the incredible vantage point of the ocean from the top.
 You won’t have to worry about Spanish invaders, just breathe in the fresh air and take a few pictures.

 36 – Hop on a paddle boat tour to Water Island